sedostheatre/sedos.co.uk/input/venues/bridewell.md

 Certain shows may not be able to admit latecomers at all or not until the interval, so you are advised to arrive in good time for curtain up.

+**Cashless**

+Please note, Sedos is now a cashless operation so we will only take card payments for programmes and ticket sales on the door.
+The Bridewell Theatre also operates cashless, so all bar sales are made by card payments.

 **Accessibility**

 The Bridewell Theatre is accessible through the main entrance via a portable ramp over a threshold stone with a riser height ranging from 110-150mm from right to left.
 Access from the threshold to the auditorium is via a stairlift (230kg weight load) and to the theatre bar and lavatories via a platform lift (340kg weight load).